-You can order TROUBLE IN HIGH HEELS: Fortune Hunters #1 by Christina Dodd, at these online retailers:
+You can order TROUBLE IN HIGH HEELS: Fortune Hunters #1, at these online retailers:

 TROUBLE IN HIGH HEELS: Fortune Hunters #1

-New York Times bestselling author Christina Dodd delivers her unique brand of romantic suspense in this smoldering tale of a man who’s not what he seems and a woman who’s all trouble…
+New York Times bestselling author Christina Dodd delivers her unique brand of suspense in this tale of a man who’s not what he seems and a woman who’s all trouble…

 Brandi Michaels moved to Chicago to be with her fiancé—only to discover he’d hopped a flight to Vegas to marry his new girlfriend.
-So she pawns her engagement ring, buys herself a ridiculously expensive pair of shoes, and spends one sultry night in the arms of a gorgeous Italian stranger named Roberto Bartolini, convinced she’s found the perfect revenge…
+She pawns her engagement ring, buys herself a ridiculously expensive pair of heels, and spends one sultry night in the arms of a gorgeous Italian stranger Roberto Bartolini…

 But when Brandi returns home, she’s shocked to discover that her apartment’s been ransacked and she’s the mark for a killer.
-Just as troubling, she realizes her new lover is more a stranger than she thought.
 Finding herself entangled in a web of danger, Brandi has no choice but to turn to Roberto—a man who’s destined to be either her savior or her downfall.
 But one thing’s for sure: she’s not going down without a fight…

 Read The Fortune Hunters for the best in suspense!

 TROUBLE IN HIGH HEELS was named one of Booklist's Top Ten Romance Novels of 2006!
 That means that out of the approximately 2300 romance titles released this year, the American Library Association's magazine decided TROUBLE IN HIGH HEELS was among the top .0043%!
 (I would posted this sooner, but I had to do the math.)
 Thank you, librarians!.

 If Brandi's caller ID had been working, she would never have picked up the phone.